utkarshcmu/grafana.org/content/blog/2017-11-03-timeshift-ep20.md

 		<div class="col col--sm-10 blog-plugin-grid__item">
 			<p>
 				<strong><a href="https://github.com/akshaychhajed" target="_blank">@akshaychhajed</a></strong><br/>
 				We got an amazing PR this week.
 Grafana has lots of docker-compose files for internal testing that were created using a very old version of docker-compose. <a href="https://github.com/akshaychhajed" target="_blank">@akshaychhajed</a> sent a <a href="https://github.com/grafana/grafana/pull/9741" target="_blank">PR</a> converting them all to the latest version of docker-compose.
-A huge thanks from the Grafana team!
+Huge thanks from the Grafana team!
 			</p>
 		</div>
 	</div>